 According to economist Marko Terviö, most well-known football coaches such as Dick Advocaat are so-called mediocre superstars.
 Even though it may sound plausible that coaches can have a long-lasting career being mediocre due to the old boys’ network, there are other, sensible reasons.
-In an article from De Correspondent, sports economist at Erasmus School of Economics Thomas Peeters explains these reasons and substantiates Terviö’s theory.
+In articles from De Correspondent and Knack, sports economist at Erasmus School of Economics Thomas Peeters explains these reasons and substantiates Terviö’s theory.

 In the paper of Terviö, mediocre superstars are defined as people with mediocre skills, but operating at important and visible parts of their market.
 The reason that they are able to maintain these positions while there are other, unknown but more talented people, is because of their visibility and the fact that they are already possessing important positions: because companies know what they get when they employ these people as CEOs, coaches or managers, they are more wanted and on the shortlist of ‘safe bets’.
 Others don’t get the opportunity to show their worth, until the former mediocre superstars retire.
 However, since these people are comfortable with their position and salary, this takes a very long time.
 To mention Dick Advocaat again: he is 73 years old, but still active and very wanted as a football coach.